tristanpenman/valijson/README.md

  - [rapidjson 1.0.2](https://github.com/miloyip/rapidjson/releases/tag/v1.0.2)
  - [PicoJSON 1.3.0](https://github.com/kazuho/picojson/archive/v1.3.0.tar.gz)

-Version of JsonCpp going back to 0.5.0 should also work correctly, but versions from 1.0 onwards have not yet been tested.

-Also note that when using PicoJSON, it may be necessary to include the `picojson.h` before other headers to ensure that the appropriate macros have been enabled.

 Other versions of these libraries may work, but have not been tested.
+In particular, versions of JsonCpp going back to 0.5.0 should also work correctly, but versions from 1.0 onwards have not yet been tested.

+## Test Suite Requirements ##

+Supported versions of these libraries have been included in the 'thirdparty' directory so as to support Valijson's examples and test suite.

+The only exception to this is boost, which due to its sheer size must be installed to a location that CMake can find.

+## Known Issues ##

+Note that when using PicoJSON, it may be necessary to include the `picojson.h` before other headers to ensure that the appropriate macros have been enabled.

 ## License ##